 20 awesome fall trips in Europe

 They tend to believe that you can only enjoy Budapest baths in spring and summer.
 But that’s so wrong!

 Szechenyi Baths is open in winter, and you should absolutely try a thermal bath when it snows!

 Couples drink champagne in the baths, soak in the warm waters, then get a massage and get out as good as new.

 Mulled wine, warm strudel, traditional dishes and lots of interesting souvenirs make them one of the most loved destinations in Europe at Christmas.

 There’s even a huge ice skating rink in front of Vajdahunyad Castle!

-It’s put into operation from 5 pm every day in December and January and it’s completely covered in Christmas lights.
+The Christmas tram is put into operation from 5 pm every day in December and January and it’s completely covered in Christmas lights.

-There’s nothing like exploring Bran Castle, where Vlad Tepes (aka the “real” Dracula) might have lived, when it’s covered in snow.
+There’s nothing like exploring Bran Castle, where Vlad Tepes (aka the “real” Dracula) might have lived, when it’s covered in snow!

 Do not book a tour with a local guide in winter (when it gets dark soon) unless you want to be scared to death!

 There are so many cute little towns to explore, and doing so in winter will help you to avoid the crowds.

 Cities like Brasov on cold winter evenings are quiet and full of locals willing to chat with people coming from all over the world.

 Medieval towns like Sighisoara, with its historical city center which is a UNESCO World Heritage site, turn into fairytale villages.

 Dublin (Ireland) is possibly one of the best European cities to visit in winter.

 To the point that (and this happens to me and Aldo all the time) if they see you sitting alone at a pub, they’ll just come sit with you.

 Winter in Dublin is cold, but full of awesome festivals, Christmas markets and pop-up shops.

 Planning your winter holidays in Ireland can be a great idea, but make sure you’re ready to drive if you want to attempt a multi-city trip.

 January in Dublin is especially packed with great events.
 Two of our favorites are the Temple Bar TradFest and the Dublin Bowie Festival.

-TradFest is a traditional Irish music festival, held from January 22 to January 26, 2020.
+TradFest is a traditional Irish music festival, held from January 25 to January 29, 2023.

 It showcases the best Irish music and international folk artists, while promoting the next generation of Irish musicians.

-Edinburgh – Hogmanay and Christmas markets
+Edinburgh – Hogmanay and European Christmas Markets

 You might also like: